Charmungo98/project1-ivar-the-boneless/README.md

 - W3C CSS Validator found no errors or warnings on my CSS.

-- I did discover a slight bug that the prettier sofware cause, certain self closing elements contained a trailing salsh that could not be removed, it does not effec the code but an example of the info warning from W3C validator can be seen below.
+- I did discover a slight bug that the prettier sofware caused, certain self closing elements contained a trailing slash that could not be removed, it does not effect the code but an example of the info warning from W3C validator can be seen below.

 ![prettier-bug](assets/readme-images/prettier-bug.png)